BilalHadid/BilalHadid/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Mern Stack ...
+- 🔭 I’m currently working on Mern Stack with 1.5+ year experience ...
 - 🌱 I’m currently learning ...
 AWS CDK
 - ⚡ Fun fact: ...